maxcarter/REST-UP/README.md

 # Under Construction

 This project is currently under construction.
-If you wish to use it the API please refer to the [pre-release](https://github.com/maxcarter/REST-API/releases/tag/v0.0.1).
+If you wish to use the API please refer to the [pre-release](https://github.com/maxcarter/REST-API/releases/tag/v0.0.1).